Wildlife

 Checkered Gartersnake, Thamnophis marcianus.
 Photo: dbugs, iNaturalist, CC0.

-The Checkered Gartersnake (Thamnophis marcianus) is a nonvenomous gartersnake.
-Primarily found in the valleys of southeastern Arizona.
-Adults are medium-sized; reaches up to 1,088 mm (43 inches) in total length.
+Checkered Gartersnake (Thamnophis marcianus) is a southeastern valley gartersnake.
+Adults are medium-sized and reach up to 1,088 mm (43 inches).

-For field ID, look for light olive-green, tan, or yellow-green base; features a pale mid-dorsal stripe and lateral stripes on the third scale row.
+Look for a light olive-green, tan, or yellow-green base with a pale mid-dorsal stripe and side stripes on the third scale row.
+The name is a good reminder to watch for the checkered look between the stripes.

-Diurnal and nocturnal (active whenever conditions are favorable).
+Diurnal and nocturnal when conditions are right.
 A dietary generalist that consumes frogs, toads, tadpoles, lizards, salamanders, snakes, small mammals, fish, and insects.
-Observe it without picking it up or moving it by hand.

 Key detailWhat to look for